ELeeAstro/mini_chem/README.md

 This repository contains the standalone version of mini-chem, containing the source code and testing modules for users to use for their own purposes.

-The src_mini_chem_dvode is the recommended version for most purposes.
+The src_mini_chem_dlsode is the recommended version for most purposes.
-The src_mini_chem_seulex, src_mini_chem_dlsode and src_mini_chem_dlsodes contain seulex, dlsode and dlsodes solver standalone variants as an alternative.
+The src_mini_chem_seulex and src_mini_chem_dvode contain seulex and dvode solver standalone variants as an alternative.
 These haven't been checked for threadsafe yet, so only use for non-OpenMP applications.

 Other directories are currently experimental.